 Note that the Taíno were the indigenous people to the island but Columbus and his Spanish crew exterminated them in a matter of years.

-Some former French colonists also left their descendant through having children with their slaves, originating into a lighter-skinned Haitian called mulatto.
-Nowadays, mulattos form most of the Haiti’s elite, political and economic class.
+Some former French colonists also left their descendants by having children with their slaves, leading to lighter-skinned Haitians called mulattos.
+Nowadays, mulattos form the majority of Haiti’s elite, political and economic class.

-Haiti is a very religious country and such is the influence from their West African ancestors that Vodou is recognised as the official religion of the state, along with Catholicism.
+Haiti is a very religious country and such is the influence of their West African ancestors that Vodou is recognised as the official religion of the state, along with Catholicism.

-Churches are always packed on Sunday but Haitian Vodou also plays a significant role and attending a ceremony is one of the highlights of backpacking in Haiti but you need to be lucky.
+Churches are always packed on Sunday but Haitian Vodou also plays a significant role and attending a ceremony is one of the highlights of backpacking in Haiti.
+However you will need to be lucky to catch one.

 Unfortunately, I wasn’t able to attend one but I did visit a Vodou temple, a workshop where they sold Vodou-related artifacts and also a market.

-Haitian Vodou revolves around spirits known as Iwa and here you can know more about it.
+Haitian Vodou revolves around spirits known as Iwa and here you can read more about it.

 These 2 pieces of Vodou art can be found in Atis Rezistans, a workshop that creates art out of garbage.
-This place was one of the best places I saw during my trip to Haiti.
+This was one of the most interesting places I visited during my trip to Haiti.

-I think Haitians are the most camera-shy people I have ever met in my travels.
+I think Haitians are the most camera-shy people I have ever met on my travels.

-They are so shy that you might even be yelled at for taking a picture of a street, without pointing your camera to any face in particular.
+They are so shy that you might even be yelled at for just taking a picture of a street, without pointing your camera at anyone’s face in particular.

-They just don’t like it and when wandering around markets for example, always ask for permission but believe me that you’ll rarely get it granted, unless you’ve been interacting with them prior to ask for it.
+They just don’t like it so when wandering around markets, for example, always ask for permission – but believe me when I say you’ll rarely be granted it unless you’ve been interacting with them prior to asking.

 Both Creole and French are the official languages in Haiti.